abdullahsaeed-git/abdullahsaeed-git/README.md

-# Hi, I'm Abdullah Saeed
+# Hey, I'm Abdullah Saeed!

-React & React Native Developer | Full Stack Engineer

----

-## About

 I'm a software engineer focused on building clean, efficient web and mobile applications.
+I specialize in **React** and **React Native**, creating full-stack solutions that solve real problems.

-Currently pursuing my degree in Software Engineering while working on full-stack projects using React and React Native.
+Currently, I'm pursuing my degree in **Software Engineering** while working on projects that challenge me to grow as a developer.

+Everything here is built by me, focused on quality and innovation.

 ---